christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

   # numpy                     1.13.3                    <pip>
   ```

     Here, numpy package has been installed at least twice.
 Once with `conda`, once with `pip`.
+Note:

+    - `pip` does not see the packages installed by the system as well as the packages installed via conda

+    - `conda` does not see the packages installed by the system

+    Note that since `conda` sees the `pip` packages, it is possible to specify the `pip` packages in the `conda`
+    listing the packages:

+      # environment.yml
+      name: my_app
+      dependencies:
+      - python>=3.5
+      - anaconda
+      - numpy
+      - pip
+      - pip:
+        - numpy

     As we'll see in the last section, `conda` also offers a virtual environment manager.